I once told someone "Cookie cutter cookies are good. Cookie cutter friends are bad."

 At this same night of worship, I was hearing God speak to me about faith.
 I'll admit not much scares me, but I am seriously afraid of swimming in the ocean.
 Like past the point where my feet will touch.
 I don't mind swimming pools.
 But you put me in the ocean without a life jacket and it's panic.
 Heart pounding fast, shortness of breath, the whole shebang.
 But I'll go as far as my feet will take me (with my height that isn't very far!).
 God was pressing in about trusting Him to take that bold step of faith into the water.
 I told him I was afraid of the ocean.

-He immediately responded with It's ok.
+It's ok.
 I'm not asking you to tread water.
 I'm asking you to walk on it.